shahinahussain420-a11y/shahinahussain420-a11y.github.io/index.md

 ---

 ## Profile
 Greetings!
-I am Shahina, pursuing my second year of law at **Sastra University**.
+I am Shahina, pursuing my third year of law at **Sastra University**.
 I aspire to secure a challenging and rewarding internship that utilises my legal skills and knowledge.

 ---